Tax Insight · CGT

 Q1 — Were you already planning to sell this asset within the next 1–2 years anyway?

-This is the single most important question.
+This is still the single most important question.
 If your existing plan was to sell in 2028, 2029, or beyond, accelerating means bringing a tax event forward by years — paying tax now that you wouldn’t have paid for ages, and giving up however many years of compounding on the after-tax-now proceeds.
-That trade rarely wins.
+And under the final law the old rationale for accelerating has collapsed: the deemed sale preserves the discount on your accrued gain whether you sell in 2027 or 2037.
+That trade almost never wins now.

-If your plan was already to sell in 2027 or early 2028 — to fund a retirement, a house deposit, a business buy-in, a divorce settlement — then 30 June 2027 is a deadline you can use to your advantage.
-The discount preservation is essentially free in this case.
+If your plan was already to sell in 2027 or early 2028 — to fund a retirement, a house deposit, a business buy-in, a divorce settlement — selling before 30 June 2027 keeps the paperwork simpler (no split calculation) and taxes the gain at this year’s marginal rate.
+That’s a convenience and MTR-timing question, not a cliff.

 Q4 — Is the asset subject to a carve-out that already preserves favourable treatment?

-Several asset types keep their pre-reform tax position regardless of the 1 July 2027 date:
+Several asset types keep favourable treatment regardless of the 1 July 2027 date:

-- Small business CGT concessions — 15-year exemption, 50% active asset reduction, retirement exemption, rollover all retained.
+• Small business CGT concessions — 15-year exemption, 50% active asset reduction, retirement exemption, rollover all retained.
+The 50% active-asset reduction’s turnover threshold rises from $2m to $10m from 2027-28.

 If your asset sits in any of these buckets, there is no benefit to accelerating just because of the CGT reform — the carve-out already shields you.